-According to MHEC, in 2019, in the State of Maryland's the top five bachelor's degrees by major were in Business, Social Science, Computer Science, Health, and Education.
-The top master's degrees included Health, Biological Science, Engineering, and Physical Science.
+According to MHEC, in 2019, in the State of Maryland the top master's degrees included Health, Biological Science, Engineering, and Physical Science.
 And the top doctorate degrees were in Business, Computer Science, Social Science, Health, Education, and Engineering.
 This degree program, as part of the Morgan Completes You initiative, is a prime opportunity to create non-traditional undergraduate and graduate programs to meet the changing needs of the workforce.

-The B.S. in Interdisciplinary Educational Studies appeals to potential students who are working in childcare, education administration, libraries, or as teaching assistants.
-This program will also appeal to students who have taken courses in social sciences, arts, health, or education.
-The potential graduates of this program will have growth opportunities in their careers in education, counseling, education administration, ESL, early childcare, or special education.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration appeals to potential students who are working in a variety of industries including non-profit, business, education, healthcare, or project management.
+This program will also appeal to students who have degrees in arts and sciences, business, communication, or project management.
+The potential graduates of this program will have advanced growth opportunities in their careers in the fields of education, non-profit, public policy, government, business, project management, education administration and healthcare administration.